 Why Does My Goldendoodle Lick Their Paws

 There are many different reasons that your Goldendoodle may lick their paw pad.
-The most common reasons are:
+The most common reasons are their feet itch, their feet are infected, they are bored or something is stuck in their paw.

 No matter the reason that your Goldendoodle is licking their paws, you need to get them to stop licking their paws.
 If their paws continue to stay wet, an infection can easily set in, causing even more issues for your Goldendoodle’s paws.